Jana Kramer Reflects On Devastating Miscarriage One Year Later: ‘I Felt Like I Failed As A Woman’

 “I felt like I failed as a women, and as a wife.
 Ivf wasn’t an option again because it’s too expensive so I felt defeated.
 I felt blessed that we atleast had our Jolie Rae but our family just didn’t feel complete yet.”

-Kramer went on to say that she prayed really hard that she would be blessed with another baby and a month later, she got pregnant with her son, Jace.
-Now looking back, Jana says that through all the tears and hardships that they went through it was all worth it at the end because they were blessed with a beautiful baby boy.
+Kramer went on to say that she prayed really hard that she would be blessed with another baby, and a month later, she got pregnant with her son, Jace.
+Now looking back, Jana says that through all the tears and hardships that they went through, it was all worth it at the end because they were blessed with a beautiful baby boy.
 To end the post, Kramer tells every woman who has suffered a miscarriage that they are not alone.

 View this post on Instagram